we-are-satoshi/we-are-satoshi.github.io/README.md

-# ✊ $SATOSHI - A Movement, Not Just a Meme
+# ✊ $SATOSHI - A Movement, A Community Coin, Not a Memecoin

 ## Why $SATOSHI?